m3ssap0/CTF-Writeups/RITSEC CTF 2019/Buckets of fun/README.md

 ## Solution

-The title of the challenge is an hint to insecure/public AWS S3 buckets, so [S3Scanner](https://github.com/sa7mon/S3Scanner) can be used to easily dump the content.
+The title of the challenge is a hint to insecure/public AWS S3 buckets, so [S3Scanner](https://github.com/sa7mon/S3Scanner) can be used to easily dump the content.

 ```
 root@m3ss4p0:~# git clone https://github.com/sa7mon/S3Scanner.git